Andruid929/cocapi/README.md

 ### Important things to note

-- Any issues with the field annotated as the API token will come back to bite you, so make sure the field is not empty, null and accurately returns your API token.
+- Any issues with the field annotated as the API token will come back to bite you, so make sure the field is not empty, null and accurately reflects your API token.

 - If you have multiple fields annotated with ```@ApiToken```, the program will only take the first one it finds and stop there.